The Shape of Original: building a toolkit to read machine writing

 A research paper found that AI fiction has a measurable fingerprint.
 So I built the whole loop around it: an interactive essay, an orchestration pipeline, four pocket utilities, and a guessing game.
 Here is the making-of.

-StoryScope (Russell et al., 2026) mirrored ten thousand human stories with five language models and found something uncomfortable: machine fiction has a measurable shape.
-It over-determines its themes, ties every thread into a neat bow, and reaches for the same handful of words.
-I wanted to do more than read the paper, so I built the whole loop around it: an interactive essay, the pipeline that generates it, four small utilities, and a game.
+StoryScope (Russell et al., 2026) ran ten thousand human stories against five language models, and the finding stings a little: machine fiction has a measurable shape.
+It over-determines its themes.
+It ties every thread into a neat bow and reaches for the same handful of words.
+Reading the paper wasn't enough for me, so I built the whole loop around it - an interactive essay, the pipeline that generates it, four small utilities, and a game.
 This is the making-of.

 The essay: an argument you can poke